-The key to regular and consistent action is to simply make it part of your post-publication strategy for your seed content.
+The key to regular and consistent action is to simply make Quora one of your post-publication actions for your seed content.

 (Your seed content is a main piece of content published on your primary platform, usually a blog for your business, that you then repurpose for multiple other platforms).

-So each time you publish say a blog post, look for a relevant question or two on Quora that your blog post can be repurposed for as an answer.
+So each time you publish say a blog post, you or someone on your team can look for a relevant question or two on Quora that the post can then be repurposed to answer.

 An answer to a question does not have to be long, difficult to create or time-consuming.

-Second, it’s more important on Quora to answer the question directly, clearly and succinctly, rather than to add unnecessary fluff.
+Second, it’s important to answer the question directly, clearly and succinctly, rather than to add unnecessary fluff.

-Sometimes, answering the question fully—particularly for more open-ended questions—may well require a longer, more detailed answer.
+Sometimes though, to answer the question fully—particularly for more open-ended questions—you may well need to provide a longer, more detailed answer.

-In doing so, you can attract a significant number of views, upvotes, shares and other types of engagement.
+In fact, doing so can attract a significant number of views, upvotes, shares and other types of engagement.

-As an example, consider this one from Neil Patel which is nearly 5,000 words long, and likely repurposed from content he’d published elsewhere:
+As an example, consider this answer from Neil Patel which is nearly 5,000 words long, and likely repurposed from content he’d published elsewhere:

-The true answer to how long an answer should be is this: as long as it needs to be to fully answer the question.
+The true answer to the answer length question is this: it should be as long as it needs to be in order to fully answer the question.

 Link to Your Site (The Right Way)

-Maximizing the benefits to your business from Quora will involve linking back to your website from your answers.
+To maximize the benefits to your business from Quora, you'll need to link back to other content on your website (or other platforms) from your answers.

 Not always, but some of the time.

-Overdoing it—linking back to the same domain every single time—can raise a red flag and potentially lead to a warning or even suspension of your account.
+Overdoing it—linking back to the same domain every single time—can raise a red flag with Quora and potentially lead to a warning or even suspension of your account.

-Here are some key principles to follow when answering questions to help stay on the right side of Quora’s policies.
+Of course, that needs to be avoided, so here are some key principles to follow in answering questions order to try to stay on the right side of Quora’s policies.

 1. First and Foremost—Add Value

-Regardless of whether you add a link back to your site or not, your answer should stand on its own merits.
+Regardless of whether you add a link back to your site, your answer should stand on its own merits.